Shelter at Home Order

 Businesses, working with their city/town chambers of commerce, are being asked to organize themselves by sector and develop Best Management Practices in preparation of future State guidance.

-- Face Covering Requirement: English (PDF) & Spanish (PDF)
+- CDPH Guidance on Face Covering Requirements: English (PDF) & Spanish (PDF)

 When does this Modified Health Order become effective and when does it expire?